TIP Partner Network

 Fill out the form below to register as a provider partner.
 Once submitted, you’ll receive access to referral resources, patient education materials, and confirmation of your referral status.
 Our team will follow up with next steps and training options.

-Our provider network includes allergists, pediatricians, GI doctors, pulmonologists, and functional medicine physicians across the U.S.
+Our provider network includes allergists, pediatricians, GI doctors, pulmonologists, and functional medicine physicians across the globe.

 FAI - A True Clinical Partnership